 The key aim of the EAL Department is to support students for whom English is an Additional Language in order to facilitate their access to the full curriculum.
-The EAL department would like EAL students to feel welcome, motivated and supported by the department and the school
+The EAL department would like EAL pupils to feel welcome, motivated and supported by the department and the school

 We maintain a strong track record in EAL provision at Lawn Manor and our highly experienced EAL team now delivers various training sessions for different institutions in and around Swindon.
 Our EAL specialist English teacher works closely with English Faculty and provides additional lessons for KS4 pupils.
-A key aim of these lessons is to help the students achieve high in their English GCSE.
+A key aim of these lessons is to help the pupils achieve high in their English GCSE.

-We use visuals in the form of pictures, photographs, and so on, to help learners make sense of new information across the Academy and use drama and role play activities to make learning memorable and encourage empathy in our ESOL lessons.
+We use visuals in the form of pictures, photographs, and so on, to help learners make sense of new information across the School and use drama and role play activities to make learning memorable and encourage empathy in our ESOL lessons.

 After the initial language assessment, appropriate support is provided to introduce key concepts and vocabulary, stimulate prior knowledge, build on learning in L1, develop communicating skills in English and enable pupils to practise language in a stress-free, supportive environment.

-We identify individual students’ needs at the earliest opportunity and recognise the skills they bring to the school.
+We identify individual pupils’ needs at the earliest opportunity and recognise the skills they bring to the school.
 We structure our teaching based on individual needs and ensure equality of access to the whole curriculum.

-There is an afterschool EAL drop-in session at which time students can bring in work with which they need help and receive the support as necessary.
+There is an afterschool EAL drop-in session at which time pupils can bring in work with which they need help and receive the support as necessary.
 Throughout the year, various extra-curricular activities such as Bollywood dance, badminton club are organised which offer excellent opportunities to develop communication and social skill for our new arrivals.